GPS : 48°20'45.3 N 4°45'43.6 W

 Now let's take a look at the statues that frame this glass master.

 On the right, we see another winged character.
 He is also an angel, the guardian angel who is supposed to protect everyone.
-For a long time, the chapel was called "Chapelle de l'Ange Gardien", the Guardian Angel Chapel.
-But this old name is no longer used today.
+For a long time, the chapel was called "Chapelle de l'Ange Gardien", the Chapel of the Guardian Angel.
+But this old name is no longer in use.

 Another character, deep in prayer, can be seen against the left wall.

 This is Saint Jerome.
 This very erudite Croatian monk who lived in the IVth century.
 He is remembered for his translation of the Bible into Latin : The Old Testament from the Hebrew one, and the New Testament from ancient Greek text.
 Only his translation version, known as Vulgate, is officially recognized by the Church and was printed by Gutenberg a thousand years later.
 Saint Jerome was also the personal secretary to Pope Damasus Ist.

 Our Lady of Good Help can be seen against the right wall.
 The Virgin is invoked in case of serious danger, mainly by sailors.

 A series of modern stained-glass windows adorns the various openings.
 Firstly Saint Hervé and his wolf, Saint Benoît, Saint Michel killing the dragon, Saint Jacques and finally second Saint Simon who was executed with a saw.